Phil-Grim/london_properties_analysis/reproduce.md

 ## Setup SSH to VM

-[This link](https://cloud.google.com/compute/docs/connect/create-ssh-keys) explains how to create an SSH key pair on Linux/macOS/Windows, which you can use to connect to your VM
+[This link](https://cloud.google.com/compute/docs/connect/create-ssh-keys) explains how to create an SSH key pair on Linux/macOS/Windows, which you can use to connect to your VM.
+The below assumes you're using Linux or macOS.

 ```sh